SimonHFL/CWEB/README.md

 Simon Flachs, Ophélie Lacroix, Helen Yannakoudakis, Marek Rei and Anders Søgaard In Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP 2020)

-Please cite the paper when using the dataset.
+Please cite this paper when using the dataset.

 # Data
 * `data/raw` contains the untokenized parallel data